Contextual Subspace Variational Quantum Eigensolver Calculation of the Dissociation Curve of Molecular Nitrogen on a Superconducting Quantum Computer: Ansatz Construction

 \section{Ansatz Construction}

-We adopted qubit-ADAPT-VQE \cite{tang2021qubit} to build sufficiently shallow circuits for our \ce{N2} PEC experiment, with a modification that allows a hardware-aware approach to adaptive circuit construction, the details of which may be found in Appendix \ref{sec:ansatz}.
+We adopt qubit-ADAPT-VQE \cite{tang2021qubit, grimsley2019adaptive} to build sufficiently shallow circuits for our \ce{N2} PEC experiment, with a new modification that facilitates a hardware-aware approach to adaptive circuit construction.
 The general ADAPT framework is provided in Algorithm \ref{adapt_alg}; the central component is a pool of Pauli operators $\mathcal{P}$, from which one builds an ansatz circuit $\ket{\psi}$ iteratively by appending the term that maximizes some scoring function $f$ at each step.
 In the standard approach we take the partial derivative at zero after appending a given pool element $P \in \mathcal{P}$, specifically

-which may be evaluated either with the parameter shift rule \cite{parrish2019hybrid} or by measuring the commutator $[H,P]$.
+which may be evaluated either with the parameter shift rule \cite{parrish2019hybrid} or by measuring the commutator $[H,P]$ \cite{grimsley2019adaptive}.
 By calculating the pool scores $f(\mathcal{P})$ and identifying the maximal term, we extend $\ket{\psi} \rightarrow e^{i \theta P} \ket{\psi} $ and re-optimize the ansatz parameters via regular VQE before repeating.
 For our particular application, we take $\mathcal{P}$ to be the set of single and double coupled-cluster excitations.

-We modify the pool scoring function \eqref{standard_ADAPT_score} to enforce hardware-awareness in the adaptive circuit construction, which we achieve by ranking approximate subgraph isomorphisms in the hardware topology.
-Two graphs are said to be isomorphic if there exists a mapping between nodes that preserves the adjacency structure; our algorithm works by iteratively pruning qubits from the ansatz circuit until it is isomorphic to a subset of qubits on the hardware, leading to our new scoring function in equation \eqref{new_score} and evaluated using algorithm \ref{topology_aware_bias}.
-Pool operators with a high degree of separation from the nearest subgraph isomorphism are more strongly penalized and thus less likely to appear in the resulting circuit, unless its gradient is sufficiently large to counteract this effect.